Leeroy-Charbonnel/Mystic-Noir/1. Characters/Samuel Blackwood.md

 > <span style='display: inline-flex;font-weight: bold;white-space: nowrap;overflow: hidden;margin: 3px 0px;'>Build : </span> Strong with a rectangular frame, and imposing without being bulky.
 Has the sturdy, physique of a man who's been through tough times
 > <span style='display: inline-flex;font-weight: bold;white-space: nowrap;overflow: hidden;margin: 3px 0px;'>Description : </span>
 >
 >     Height: 6'0" (1.82m)
 >     Hair: Dark brown, unkempt, hidden under a fedora
 >     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing
->
->     Clothing Style: Wears a worn-out trench coat, button-up shirt with the collar slightly undone, scuffed leather shoes
->
->     Defining Features: Deep scar on his left hand from an old case, the constant presence of a cigar.
-Smells of smoke and alcohol most of the time.
-Has various scars ranging from light to severe across his body.
->
->
->     Height: 6'0" (1.82m)
->     Hair: Dark brown, unkempt, hidden under a fedora
->     Eyes: Steel-gray, and always analyzing